thomaschiozzi-tndigit/genjwk/README.md

 # genjwk
-Tool to quickly generate jwk for personal/test usage
+Tool to quickly generate jwk with sensible defaults for personal/test usage

+# Usage
+For a detailed explanation, use `genjwk --help`